Paloma Catalog API

 name string The product name

-slug string SEO friendly name to be used for product URLs (together with the product item number)
+slug string SEO friendly name to be used for product URLs (together with the product item number, because the slug itself is not unique)

 master.attributes map[ProductAttribute] A map of product attributes